Noh-Varr: Critical reception

 Andrew Wheeler of ComicsAlliance referred to Noh-Varr as "Marvel's first male pin-up."
 Lauren Davis of Gizmodo called Noh-Varr one of the "male superheroes who truly are sexualized the way women are in comics," saying, "Now this is a great example of a character being portrayed as sexy in a fun and sweet way that doesn't overwhelm the scene.
 In Kieron Gillen and Jamie McKelvie's Young Avengers #1, we see Kate Bishop watching Noh-Varr dance in her room.
 It's her gaze that's on him, and some readers can appreciate Noh-Varr in the same way that Kate does, but at the same time, it's a nice character moment.
 And it's much sexier than running one's hands down an unwilling Batman's chest."
 Afreen Khan of Sportskeeda dubbed Noh-Varr as an "outright sex symbol," stating, "Noh-Varr, in simpler terms, is a hunk.
 He is a part of the Marvels and goes by many aliases.
 The most popular ones are Marvel Boy and Protector.
 The superhero was introduced in the self-titled 2000 comic.
 As one of the many younger superheroes, he was also a part of the Young Avengers. [...]
-That’s not all.
-One of the main reasons the post about Park Seo-joon reprising Noh-Varr has gained so much attention is because of the hero’s sexual orientation.
+That's not all.
+One of the main reasons the post about Park Seo-joon reprising Noh-Varr has gained so much attention is because of the hero's sexual orientation.
 The Young Avenger is canonically bisexual, or pansexual. [...]
 Social media was bombarded with excited fans' reactions after the Twitter account of Marvel Updates posted that the actor would be playing Noh-Varr.
-A major reason for it is that the queer superhero is one of the few comic characters who was explicitly portrayed as a s*x symbol, in a good way. " Benjamin Riley of Special Broadcasting Service described Noh-Varr was one of the "queer superheroes who changed the face of comics," asserting, "This one’s cheating a bit—Marvel Boy’s status as a queer character is debatable, but aside from being one of the hottest male superheroes in recent memory, the alien Noh-Varr (his real name) certainly has a queer sensibility.
-He’s also another Young Avengers alum—Marvel Boy’s teammate and sometime girlfriend Kate Bishop jokes at one point that she’s the only "straightie" on the team.
-What makes Marvel Boy queer isn’t just his sexuality (he implies his race doesn’t have sexual identities, only sexual acts) it’s how the comic treats him, visually: in a medium dominated by the male gaze, he’s not only sexy, he’s sexualized."
+A major reason for it is that the queer superhero is one of the few comic characters who was explicitly portrayed as a s*x symbol, in a good way. " Benjamin Riley of Special Broadcasting Service described Noh-Varr was one of the "queer superheroes who changed the face of comics," asserting, "This one's cheating a bit—Marvel Boy's status as a queer character is debatable, but aside from being one of the hottest male superheroes in recent memory, the alien Noh-Varr (his real name) certainly has a queer sensibility.
+He's also another Young Avengers alum—Marvel Boy's teammate and sometime girlfriend Kate Bishop jokes at one point that she's the only "straightie" on the team.
+What makes Marvel Boy queer isn't just his sexuality (he implies his race doesn't have sexual identities, only sexual acts) it's how the comic treats him, visually: in a medium dominated by the male gaze, he's not only sexy, he's sexualized."

-Noh-Varr also has received significant discussion in scholarly literature such as Lyubansky, Sweeney, and Beam & Clay-Buck.
+Noh-Varr has received significant discussion in scholarly literature such as Lyubansky, Sweeney, and Beam & Clay-Buck.